publishpress/PublishPress-Planner/src/readme.txt

 = [1.6.0] - UNRELEASED =

+* Fixed:
+* Fixed an error message after install after redirect to the calendar;

 * Changed:
+* Moved the Add-ons tab to a menu item;
-* Updated internal method to show post type settings fields for add-ons.
+* Updated internal method to show post type settings fields for add-ons;

 = [1.5.1] - 2017-06-28 =